vincentkdjokoto/global-university-rankings-dashboard/README.md

 4. Next Steps for Your Portfolio
 Replace simulated data with real THE/QS data (available from Kaggle or their websites)

-Add more metrics like student satisfaction, graduate outcomes, or subject-specific rankings
+* Add more metrics like student satisfaction, graduate outcomes, or subject-specific rankings

-Implement advanced features like:
+* Implement advanced features like:

-Download filtered data as CSV
+* Download filtered data as CSV

-Comparison tool for 2-3 specific universities
+* Comparison tool for 2-3 specific universities

-Time-series analysis of ranking changes
+* Time-series analysis of ranking changes

-Deploy online using Streamlit Cloud for free
+* eploy online using Streamlit Cloud for free

 5. Answering Your Key Question
 Based on the simulated data patterns (which reflect real-world trends):